async-it/PRTG_Zpool_Monitoring/README.md

 # PRTG_Zpool_Monitoring
-PRTG Scripts to monitor ZPool Capacity in %, total size and used size.
+PRTG Script to monitor ZPool Capacity in %, total size and used size.
 Script handle Gigabyte and TeraByte capacities

 # USE: